MLP is the new black

 Well, sorry to break it to you, but concentrating purely on the numbers and jobs to be done risks a great deal as well.
 The product might become meaningless to the customer.
 If something barely does the minimum, the customer will not perceive it delivering any extra value.

 Not being lovable enough can be the downfall of your product.
+This is something we keeep in mind every time we are building something new at our agency.

 Two main rules for including lovability in your product release strategy, but not losing focus on the way?